fukhash/Learning/README.md

-# MachineLeaningPersonalUniversity
+# PersonalUniversity
-This is a road map of my personal way to know Machine Learning and Python related programming knowledges.
+This is a road map of my personal way to know about Computer Science knowledges.

 **Issues**